-- Trb 8300 F/S transmitter (100...240 VAC or 20...32

-VDC power supply)
+- Trb 8300 D transmitter (100...240 VAC or 20...32 VDC power supply) - InPro 8600/D sensor

-- one sensor type InPro8400 or InPro8500

-The present manual describes the operation of both, 100...240 VAC and 20...32 VDC power supply version.
-Furthermore it contains information on both sensor types:
+The present manual describes the operation of both, 100...
+240 VAC and 20...32 VDC power supply version.
+Furthermore it contains information on the sensor:

-- InPro 8400 forward scattered light sensors - InPro 8500 combined forward/90° scattered light sensors
+InPro 8600 combined forward/90°scattered light sensors

-For detailed information on installation, operation and maintenance of InPro8400/8500 sensors please refer to the sensors manual which is delivered which every sensor.
-You can also download the manuals from our Website (www.mtpro.com/turbidity).
+For detailed information on installation, operation and maintenance of InPro8600 sensor please refer to the sensors manual which is delivered which every sensor.
+You can also download the manuals on our Website (www.mt.com).

-A system consisting of the Trb 8300 F/S transmitter and an optical InPro8400 or InPro8500 sensor measures:
+A system consisting of the Trb 8300 D transmitter and an optical InPro8600 sensor measures:

-- turbidity from 0...400 FTU (NTU) or 0...100 EBC on a Formazin based scale - or - concentration of suspended (undissolved) solids or oil in water from 0...1000 ppm or 0...1.0 g/l derived from measurements with suspended diatomaceous earth as reference substance

-The transmitter has many user-friendly and safety features which include:
+turbidity from 0...400 FTU (NTU) or 0...100 EBC on a Formazin based scale or concentration of suspended (undissolved) solids or oil in water from 0...1000 ppm or 0...1.0 g/l derived from measurements with suspended diatomaceous earth as reference substance The transmitter has many user-friendly and safety features which include:

-- RS232 interface for download of sensor factory calibration data as well as data transfer of configurations and software updating - Process and Multipoint Calibration procedures - three retrievable, independently configurable Parameter Sets with remote access via digital inputs - full text menu guide in three languages - online help texts - menu password protection on two levels - four 0/4...20 mA outputs galvanically isolated from the measurement circuitry according to NAMUR NE43 guideline - 2 programmable limit setpoints, 1 alarm relay (SPDT type) - HOLD input and Wash contact (SPDT type)
+- RS232 interface for data transfer of configurations and software updating

+- Process Calibration procedure

+- three retrievable, independently configurable Parameter Sets with remote access via digital inputs

+- full text menu guide in three languages

+- online help texts

+- menu password protection on two levels

+- four 0/4...20 mA outputs galvanically isolated from the measurement circuitry according to NAMUR NE43 guideline

+- 2 programmable limit setpoints, 1 alarm relay (SPDT type)

+- HOLD input and Wash contact (SPDT type)